z-van-baars/Magnitogorsk/README.md

 Every month you receive your production orders and you have 4 weeks to manage resources in order to meet your quota - or face the consequences!

+>"In the Soviet army it takes more courage to retreat than advance."